Abdus-Samee-007/BMI-calculator/README.md

 Please refer to chart.png for the BMI table.

 ### Setup Details
-This application was developed in R studio and the packages used are "shiny" and "shiny themes" packages which are required to run the application.
+This application was developed in R studio and the packages used are "shiny" and "shiny themes" which are required to run the application.